 "[A]n online exhibition presenting more than 300 television commercials from every election year since 1952, when the first campaign TV ads aired."
 Museum of the Moving Image.

 The Making of America (MOA)

 "Digital library of primary sources in American social history from the antebellum period through reconstruction."
 Cornell University.
 See also University of Michigan's Making of America.

 The Mark Twain Papers & Project

-Select Databases to access and search the Mark Twain Project Online for letters, writings and images.
-Also, explore the Exhibitions.
+Select marktwainproject.org to search for letters, writings and images.
+Also, explore the Online Exhibitions in the left drop down menu.
 The Bancroft Library, University of California, Berkeley.